betaveros/noulith/README.md

 Data types:

 - Null
-- Numbers: big integers, floats, and complex numbers.
+- Numbers: big integers, rationals, floats, and complex numbers, which coerce from left to right in that list as needed.
 Note that there are no booleans, we just use 0 and 1.
 - Lists (heterogeneous): `[a, b]`.
 Pythonic indexing and slicing, both in syntax and semantics of negative integers.
 Assigning to slices is indefinitely unimplemented.
 - Dictionaries (heterogeneous): `{a: b, c: d}`.
 (Valid JSON is valid Noulith, maybe modulo the same kind of weird whitespace issues that make valid JSON not valid JavaScript.)
 Values can be omitted, in which case they're just `null`, and are used like sets.
 Index `my_dict[key]`, test `key in my_dict`.
+If you add a `{:a}`, that's the default value.
 - Strings: just what Rust has, always valid UTF-8 sequences of bytes
 - Bytes
 - Vectors: lists of numbers, notable in that most operations on these automatically vectorize/broadcast, e.g. `V(2, 3) + V(4, 5) == V(6, 8)`; `V(2, 3) + 4 == V(6, 7)`.
 (Note that comparison operators don't vectorize!)